 Is wind right for you?

-Wind generators are an effective source of renewable power in many areas across the world.
-To make sure a small wind system is right for you, there are things to consider:
+Wind turbines are an effective source of renewable power in many areas across the world.
+To make sure a small wind system is right for you, there are some important initial points to consider:

 The Bureau of Meteorology has recorded a series wind data for much of Australia that will give you a good idea what your wind resource is at your location.